 The best way to tell if a burger is done is to test the burger temperature.
 The internal temperature should be cooked to eat least medium doneness or 165° Fahrenheit.

 We LOVE our Thermoworks ThermaPen to quickly test meat temperatures.
 This probe thermometer is AMAZING.
 Get it here.

 In a large bowl, gently mix ground beef with seasonings and Worchestire sauce.
 Be careful not to overmix.

 Preheat the grill to at least 400º Fahrenheit.
-Once grill has preheated cook burgers 4-5 minutes per side, or until your desired level of “done”.
+Once grill has preheated cook burgers 4-5 minutes per side, or until the internal temperature tests 165ºF.

 Once burgers are just about done, top burgers with 1-2 slices of cheese.
 Continue to cook to allow cheese to melt.

-To assemble burgers, add lettuce to the top of the bottom bun, then a burger, then onions, tomatoes and bacon.
-Spread about a tablespoon of BBQ sauce over the bottom of the top bun.
+To assemble burgers, add lettuce to the top of the bottom bun, then a burger, then tomato, onions, barbecue sauce, french fried onions and bacon.

 The calories shown are based on the burgers only (no toppings), with the recipe making 4 large burgers and 1 serving being 1 burger.
 Since different brands of ingredients have different nutritional information, the calories shown are just an estimate. **We are not dietitians and recommend you seek a nutritionist for exact nutritional information.**